PhoenixTales/wiki.gothicarchive.org/items.md

 ## Potion "Mad Bull"
 - causes temporary madness (`Npc_SetToMad (self,30)`)
 - looks like a vial of yellow liquid

-## Potion of "Inferno"
-- made of devil mushrooms?
-- made with fire alchemy
-- drinking it teaches fireball spell
-- looks like health potion
-- `Drink it and you can breathe fire`

 ## Potion "Sprinting Horse"
 - sprint potion